AweSim-OSC/awesim-connect/README.md

 ## Connecting to a Session

 The AweSim Connect application can be used to connect to a running session.
 Sessions are launched through the AweSim web dashboard.
-AweSim Connect does not have the ability to launch a session.
+AweSim Connect does not have the ability to launch a new session.

 #### Navigate to the AweSim Dashboard and create a session